Kaladum/Simple-WC3/README.md

 ### Hosting a Game

-1. Run the application
+1. Run Simple-WC3
 2. Press Enter when prompted (leave the input empty)
 3. The application will display a public key/address
 4. Share this address with other players who want to join
+5. Start WC3
+6. Host the game

 ### Joining a Game

-1. Run the application
+1. Run Simple-WC3
 2. When prompted, enter the host's public key/address
 3. Press Enter to connect
+4. Start WC3
+5. Join the Game

 ## Configuration